Félix Fournery: Training, career and other ventures

 In a completely different genre, Félix Fournery is a founding member and installer of the Car Museum of Compiègne.
-He notably reconstructed the salle d'auberge, from 1800s.
+He notably reconstructed the salle d'auberge, from the 1800s.

 In 1934, he retired to the Périgord near his beloved daughter, in the domain of his son-in-law, Les Pâques, in Montagnac-la-Crempse.
 Seduced by the skies and colors of the region, he chose to install his workshop in it, renovating for that La Cleyde, an old farmhouse of the surroundings.
 He could only enjoy for little, diying in 1938.

 Personal life

 First married to Jeanne Decle.
 The couple had three children: Jean Fournery, Marie-Antoinette Fournery and Marie-Thérèse Fournery, who married the Earl Charles des Salles, owner of Les Pâques.
 His wife died aged thirty-two.

 A few years later, Fournery married again.
 He wed Cécile Coquard, daughter of the composer Arthur Coquard.
 Fournery and his second wife moved to Noirmoutier.
 Fournery's second marriage produced three children: Anne Fournery, Catherine Fournery and Monique Fournery.
 The marriage ends in divorce in the 1920s, leading Fournery, broken, to leave the Villa Montmorency for the Périgord.